Vodia Extension Tutorial

 To create extensions:

-- Go to your selected domain in the Vodia PPX interface.
+Go to your selected tenant in the Vodia PPX interface.

 Configuring an Extension

-- Go to your selected domain in the Vodia PBX web interface.
+- Go to your selected tenant in the Vodia PBX web interface.

 - Go to Extensions